thetoby9944/tfds_defect_detection/README.rst

 TensorFlow Datasets for Defect Detection
 ========================================

-To directly jump into look at the NOTEBOOK.
+To directly jump into look at the `sample notebook <TensorFlow Datasets for Defect Detection.ipynb>`.

 .. admonition:: Features